 Watt grew up in the Blue Ridge Mts. of South Carolina.
 He spent 30 years working at various jobs associated with the oil and gas industry, living in 38 different states during his career.
 After retirement, he moved to Willard Utah, which is 50 miles north of Salt Lake City.
 In 2000 Watt and his wife, Mary Jane, decided to find a tear drop, but ended up buying a 1947 Boles Aero .
 Their first trip in 2001 took them to Laughlin, NV, where we met Don and Jeanette Boles who autographed the “Shinny Hinny” in the closet door.
 The bug had bitten and they have ended up with the following: 1947 Boles Aero; 1951 Boles Aero; 1951 Silver Streak; 1965 Barth; 1951 Home built; and the last is a 1947 Boles Aero, that is final stages of restoration.
 Over the years ,Watt took note that his area was the, “hole of the donut”, having no rally’s that were anywhere close, therefore he decided it was time to have one.
 Check the Rally listing for Watts Up-By the Bay – Willard, Utah.

-My name is Teresa Archer and I love vintage campers.
+My name is Teresa Baldwin and I love vintage campers.
 I was bitten by the bug a few years back.
 I started out referbushing old farm houses when I lived in Michigan.
 I moved to Texas in 1996.
-I met my husband, Guy, when I went to work for Walmart.
-When I was able to quit working full time, we picked up our first camper.
+When I was able to quit working full time, I picked up our first camper.
 It was almost 6 hours away.
-It's funny now, but not then, that during the drive home the lower front of the camper started to unhook from the sides when we were about half way to the house.
+It’s funny now, but not then, that during the drive home the lower front of the camper started to unhook from the sides when we were about half way to the house.
 Thank goodness for duct tape, it really came in handy.
 LOL!
-My husband restored the stove and I rebuilt the front and back of the camper.
-We have restored aapproximately 14 campers since then.
-We currently have 3 campers and 2 of them are vintage.
-A 1955 Dalton Apache that we rebuilt from the frame up and a 1954 canned ham whose identification is unknown.
+I rebuilt the front and back of the camper.
+I have restored aapproximately 14 campers since then.
+I currently have 3 campers and 2 of them are vintage.
+A 1955 Dalton Apache that I rebuilt from the frame up and a 1954 canned ham whose identification is unknown.
 My passions are photography, restoring /refurbushing vintage campers and the love of animals.
-Though I haven't been a member of the TCT group for very long, I am so very proud to be your TCT state representative for Texas.
-I hope you will be able to join us for one of our rally's!
+Though I haven’t been a member of the TCT group for very long, I am so very proud to be your TCT state representative for Texas.
+I hope you will be able to join us for one of our rally’s!
 See you soon.

-Gerry & Susan Measures - Vancouver, BC, Western Canadatessiebear@shaw.ca
+Gerry & Susan Measures – Vancouver, BC, Western Canada

 Hunt Jones (Susan) – TCT Representative at Large